zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 http://zenozeng.github.io/gsoc2015/p5.js/svg-test/

-Though the fps is always about 60, the circles drawn per second varies when circles increases.
+Though the fps is always about 60, the circles drawn per second varies when circle count increases.
 (Tested on my laptop, Intel(R) Core(TM) i5-2450M CPU @ 2.50GHz)
-At the very first (before drawing 550 circles), about 40+ circles per second.
+At the very beginning (before drawing 550 circles), about 40+ circles can be drawn per second.
-However, when 1000 circles already exists in svg, only 20+ circles per second.
+However, when there are already 1000 circles in svg, only 20+ circles can be drawn per second.
-When it comes to 20000 circles, only about 1 circle per second.
+When it comes to 20000 circles, only about 1 circle can be drawn per second.
 See also: http://zenozeng.github.io/gsoc2015/p5.js/svg-test/svg.log

 The performance is not good, but not so bad.
-However, performance can be improved via following ways:
+However, performance can be improved in the following ways:

 - GC invisible elements
     For instance, remove all nodes when `background()` called.